 In November 2014, the law society marked the WW1 centenary by granting the 59 fallen law students an honorary call to the bar.
 My only regret in being out of the country then was that I could not attend the event.

 The law society’s virtual museum tells more about the war memorial: These Laid the World Away: The World War I Memorial at Osgoode Hall.
 The Honour Roll profiles the lawyers and law students whose names are on the memorial.
-You can read more about each student in Patrick Shea’s book on The Great War Law Student Memorial Project.
+You can read more about each student in Patrick Shea’s book on The Great War Law Student Memorial Project (now offline, but he promises an expanded version soon).
 He also gives a good outline of Canada’s military contribution to the war.

 (Don’t look for women here.
 Although Ontario was the first jurisdiction in the Commonwealth to admit a woman to the bar, in 1897, there were only five women lawyers in Ontario before WW1.
 Another six were called to the bar during the war.
 Many more by the time I became a lawyer.)